atl-jugheads/jupyter-day-atlanta-ii/docs/schedule.md

 * 1pm - 1:40pm - Post Lunch Talk
 * Breakout sessions

-    * 1:40pm - 2:25pm A 45 minute crash course on getting the most out of JupyterLab
     * 1:40pm - 4:00pm Interacting and Collaborating with Jupyter
     * 1:40pm - 4:00pm Jupyter for Business and Science